ConX-Studio/CLFR-UI-Design-Spec/README.md

 **All UI must work on both PC and mobile, and adapt to the screen size.**

-We want a toned down color scheme similar to our current, the UI should not take attention away from the gameplay.
-Some elements like purchase buttons etc. can be more vibrant if we wish to attract the attention of the player.

 This image is a general reference to the sort of semi-futuristic UI we want (this one was a WIP loadout selection, and some stuff isn't right): ![Reference UI](/designThemeish.png)

 **All objects & instances should be ordered and named somewhat properly, so that is simple for us to implement this UI via code.**